Curry with a difference! Baked Egg in tomato belly

 Be careful not to cut the wall of the tomato.

-Slightly slit the back of the tomatoes so that it stand straight.
+Slightly slit the back of the tomatoes so that they stand straight.

 Now apply salt pepper and brush oil on each tomato.

 Arrange the tomatoes in a muffin tin.

 Now spoon butter into each tomato.

 Break eggs one by one and put one in each tomato.

 If you find the egg whites are overflowing the tomatoes, save the excess egg whites in a separate bowl.

 You can fill tomato with egg white also.

 Now put 1 spoon of chopped onion and pinch of grated ginger over each egg.

 Now sprinkle turmeric powder and black pepper over it.